FOMO in Trading: How Fear of Missing Out Destroys Accounts

 Then at 9:47 AM, a random ticker starts flying across your scanner that wasn't on your list.
 Social media lights up.
 Your chat room is buzzing.
 And suddenly your three carefully researched plays feel boring compared to the fireworks happening in a stock you've never analyzed.

 FOMO convinces you that the unplanned trade is the one that matters.
 It almost never is.
-Our team has tracked this pattern across hundreds of trades, and the data is painfully clear: trades taken from your pre-market watchlist outperform random mid-day chases by a wide margin.
+A practical pattern is clear: trades taken from your pre-market watchlist outperform random mid-day chases by a wide margin.

 3. Oversizing Positions